Code-Institute-Submissions/TeachFlow/README.md

 * No erros were produced.
 * 26 noncritical warnings associated with imported stylesheets and vendor extensions were produced.

+#### Javascript
+* All Javascript code was checked using [JSHint](https://jshint.com/).
+* As a result, all undefined variables were found and removed.
+* Several warnings were received stating that: 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+To resolve, a file named ".jshintrc"  was added to this project.

 ### Bugs